Cache-Control: max-age=31536000

 What are the Yamas?
 How to put them into practice right now?

-Have you found it challenging to get back to your yoga practice after the pandemic?
+Have you been itching to get back to your yoga practice?
 Are you putting pressure on yourself to “get back to where you were before?

 I’m here to tell you that you are not alone.
-Over the past few months I have found it challenging to get back to the yogic practices that have helped me to navigate life in the past.
-I’ve found it frustrating and find myself consistently putting pressure on myself to “get back” to where I was before, and then I had a thought…
+Over the past few months I've found it challenging to get back to the practices that have helped me to navigate life in the past.
+I’ve found it frustrating and I put pressure on myself to “get back” to where I was before, and then I had a thought…

 What if you’re not meant to go back to where you were before?
 What if you’re meant to carve out a new path?
-The idea of having the opportunity to build and develop a new, more achievable way of living, that fits into your existing lifestyle could actually be quite exciting and possibly transformative.
-This is a journey that I would like to share with you in the months to come.
-I’ll be sharing some beautiful practices from The Secret Power of Yoga, by N. Devi, if you haven’t read this book yet I highly recommend it.
+The idea of having the opportunity to build and develop a new, more achievable way of living, that fits into your existing lifestyle sounds appealing, exciting and transformative.
+This is a journey that I would like to share with you.
+In the next few blog posts, I’ll be share practices from The Secret Power of Yoga, by N. Devi, if you haven’t read this book yet I highly recommend it.

-Perhaps there will be something in this journey that you can utilize to help you to live your life with purpose, find a bit more happiness, deal with life’s challenges, or discover your personal truth.
 I’ll be going on this journey with you so we’re in this together.
-Feel free to share things that pop up along the way, ask questions as you move forward and discuss outcomes or challenges within our community.
+Feel free to share things that pop up along the way, ask questions as you move forward and discuss outcomes or challenges within our community @Room_of_Rest.

-I do my best to speak about all of the elements of Yoga, not only Asana (postures).
-So here is what I propose, over the next few months, I’ll share the outline and details of Patanjali’s 8 Limbs of Yoga.
+I enjoy speaking about all of the elements of Yoga, not only Asana (postures).
+Over the next few blogs, I’ll share the outline and details of Patanjali’s 8 Limbs of Yoga.

 human form seated with the sun shining out the chest

 The idea here is to allow the process to organically evolve.
-Some parts of the process will fit into your life naturally, and others you might already be doing, whereas some might be challenging for you, which could possibly reveal a part of you that might need more attention.
+Some parts of the process will fit into your life naturally, and others you might already be doing.
+Some might be challenging, and need more attention.

 What is Patanjali’s 8 Limb Path?